apache/flink/docs/monitoring/metrics.md

 {% endhighlight %}

+### Datadog (org.apache.flink.metrics.datadog.DatadogHttpReporter)

+In order to use this reporter you must copy `/opt/flink-metrics-datadog-{{site.version}}.jar` into the `/lib` folder of your Flink distribution.

+Parameters:

+- `apikey` - the Datadog API key
+- `tags.enabled` - (optional) whether or not to send variables in metrics as Datadog tags
+- `tags` - (optional) the global tags that will be applied to metrics when sending to Datadog.
+Only works when `tags.enabled` is true.
+Tags should be separated by comma only

+Example configuration:

+{% highlight yaml %}

+metrics.reporters: dghttp
+metrics.reporter.dghttp.class: org.apache.flink.metrics.datadog.DatadogHttpReporter
+metrics.reporter.dghttp.apikey: xxx
+metrics.reporter.dghttp.tags.enabled: true
+metrics.reporter.dghttp.tags: myflinkapp,prod

+{% endhighlight %}

 ## System metrics

 By default Flink gathers several metrics that provide deep insights on the current state.